 - Step 1.
 What to File.
 File with the Bankruptcy Court the complete packet of the applicable papers, including your certificate of Credit Counseling (Step 3 of Before You File).
 To start a case, you must at least complete and file:

-- Expect a Notice from the Court about the Filing.
-This notice will have important information and deadlines.
-It will tell you when and where to appear for your Meeting of Creditors and, if you filed chapter 13, the date and location of your confirmation hearing.
-The notice will also have your case number and give you the name and address of your case trustee.
+- Expect a Notice from the Court about the Filing This notice will have important information and deadlines.
+It will tell you when and how to appear for your Meeting of Creditors and, if you filed chapter 13, the date and location of your plan confirmation hearing.
+This notice will also have your case number and give you the name and address of your case trustee.

-- Expect a Notice from the Court if Your Filing was Unfinished.
-If you did not file all of the required documents with the petition or you owe a fee, the Court will send you a notice of things that must be done.
+Expect a Notice from the Court if Your Filing was Unfinished if Your Filing was Unfinished.
+If you did not file all of the required documents with the petition or you owe a fee, the Court will send you a notice of things that must be done called a Notic of Deficiency.
 Most documents needed in a bankruptcy case are time sensitive.
 If you do not file everything required within that time period, your case may be dismissed.
 Review the checklist of required documents below:

-- Expect You Will Need Copies of Your Tax Return.
-You must provide a copy of your most recent federal tax return to your trustee 7 days before your Meeting of Creditors, discussed below.
-Your trustee may request some additional documentation at the Meeting of Creditors.
+- Provide Copies of Your Tax Return to the Trustee.
+You must provide a copy of your most recent federal tax return to your trustee seven (7) days before your Meeting of Creditors, discussed below.
+Your trustee may request some additional documents at the Meeting of Creditors.
 Failure to provide your trustee with requested information or documents may result in the dismissal of your case.

-- Expect to Attend a Meeting of Creditors.
-The Meeting of Creditors, also known as a 341 Hearing, is a meeting with your trustee.
-The date, time, and location of the meeting will be on one of the first notices you receive from the Court.
-At the meeting, the trustee will ask you questions about your property, debts, income, and expenses.
-Your creditors may also attend the meeting and ask questions.
-If you do not attend the meeting, your case may be dismissed.
-Click here to watch a video about the Meeting of Creditors and learn more.
+- Attend the Meeting of Creditors via Zoom.
+The Meeting of Creditors, also known as a §341 Hearing, is a meeting conducted by the trustee via Zoom.
+During the meeting of creditors, the trustee will ask you questions under oath about your property, debts, income, and expenses.
+Your creditors may also attend the virtual meeting and ask you questions.
+The date, time, and call-in information for the meeting will be on one of the first notices you receive from the Court and further information can be found here.
+If you do not attend the Meeting of Creditors, your case may be dismissed.
+Click here (link is external) for a video about the Meeting of Creditors and to learn more.

-Below are a couple of options for obtaining legal help:
+Below are a couple of options for obtaining help:

 - Free Representation.
 If you meet certain income qualifications, you may be able to receive free legal representation.
 Contact South Carolina Legal Services for more information at 1-888-346-5592 or find out more here.